corphish/widgets-ktx/widgets-ktx/docs/StaticAdapter.md

 You need to define the `StaticAdaptable` interface and build an adapter from it.
 Definition guidelines are as follows:
 -  `getLayoutResource()` - Supply the layout resource id of the item.
 This is used in the `onCreateViewHolder` method of RecyclerView adapter.
 -  `getListItems()` - Supply the list of data which is going to be displayed.
 Only single item type is supported, so if you need multiple data sets, please combine them in a data class and use the data class type instead.
--  `getViewHolder(view, item)` - Supply the ViewHolder which defines the layout views.
+-  `getViewHolder(view)` - Supply the ViewHolder which defines the layout views.
 Build your ViewHolder with the `view` parameter which is the inflated view of id that you supplied in `getLayoutResource()`.
-You can also use the `items` to work with the supplied data set inside ViewHolder (for example - Performing IOB checks).
 -  `bind(viewHolder, item)` - Supply the binding logic here.
 You can retrieve the views from `viewHolder` and populate them with data present in `item`.
 -  `buildAdapter(notifyDataSet = false)` - Finally build the adapter, which you can use it in a recyclerView.
 An optional boolean parameter can be passed which can ask the adapter to invoke its `notifyDataSetChanged()` method immediately if value is true.